|« PreviousNext »|

 You can watch the progress of the upload from within the Transfers panel.

-To hide the Transfer panel, click the None button.
-To open it again, click the Transfers button.
+To hide the Transfer panel, click None.
+To open it again, click Transfers.

 When objects upload successfully to Amazon S3, they appear in the Objects and Folders list.